 - This article aims to help you understand whether or not you should seek treatment for a UTI at an urgent care clinic and how to avoid high costs when doing so.

-Should you go to urgent care for a UTI?
+Can I go to urgent care for a UTI?
 Yes, urgent care is a great option

 If you are experiencing a medical emergency due to a UTI, you should immediately seek treatment from an emergency room.